-1. In no event shall the "special summer compensation rate" exceed the pro rata compensation rate determined by the 20% summer compensation formula described in this Section.

-- 2. A non-tenure track faculty member may be eligible for this special summer compensation rate providing he or she teaches at 0.5 FTE or above in the spring immediately preceding that summer and is also scheduled to teach at 0.5 FTE or above in the fall immediately following. - 3.
+- 1. In no event shall the "special summer compensation rate" exceed the pro rata compensation rate determined by the 20% summer compensation formula described in this Section. - 2.
+A non-tenure track faculty member may be eligible for this special summer compensation rate providing he or she teaches at 0.5 FTE or above in the spring immediately preceding that summer and is also scheduled to teach at 0.5 FTE or above in the fall immediately following. - 3.
 Once established and agreed to by the faculty member, the "special summer compensation rate" is not subject to adjustment, either upward or downward due to increased enrollment or decreased enrollment or for any other reason. - 4.
-A minimum of 6 students must enroll to allow for special summer compensation rate consideration. - 5.
+All courses must generate a minimum of eighteen (18) student credit hours to allow for special summer compensation rate consideration. - 5.
 If a request is approved, the faculty member is committed to holding the class.